adipadi/booster-mr-2019/TASK1.md

 We’ll set this to world as we can take advantage of the spatial mapping capabilities of the HoloLens.

 *Camera settings:*
 Double click on the DefaultMixedRealityCamera.
 You can check the Is Camera Persist if you want the camera to stay the same across scenes.
+If the options here is disabled, click the <> symbole next to it.

-As you can see the Opaque Display Settings is set to Skybox and Ultra quality.
-This setting is for VR headsets.
+As you can see the **Opaque Display Settings** is set to Skybox and Ultra quality.
+This setting is for VR headsets, so we wont use them.

-The Transparent display settings is set to solid color and black, that way the background will be transparent in the HoloLens.
+The **Transparent display settings** is set to solid color and black, that way the background will be transparent in the HoloLens.
 As for quality the hardware in the HoloLens limits the graphics settings so keep it on Very low.

+Go back to the toolkit options.

 As the HoloLens has a transparent display, we don’t have to worry about the *Boundary System settings* so leave that unchecked.